[Original post October 2017, updated November 2018.]

-Though it may seem like a strange notion, I spend time planning for the next financial crisis every single day.
+Though it may seem like a strange notion, I spend time every day preparing for the next financial crisis.
 As CEO of a financial technology company, it is arguably the most important part of my job.
-At Fundrise, we tend to follow the advice of the great value investor Seth Klarman, who has said, “Take care of the downside, and the upside will take care of itself.”
+At Fundrise, we tend to follow the advice of the great value investor Seth Klarman, who said, “Take care of the downside, and the upside will take care of itself.”

-It may be unclear when the next recession will come or what will trigger it, but the fact of its approach is inevitable.
-Denying it will only make it that much more difficult to handle once it arrives.
+While it may be unclear what will trigger the next recession or when exactly it will occur, its eventual arrival is inevitable and denying that fact will only make it that much more difficult to handle once it does.